JiaYaobo/stamox/README.md

-A modern statistics package based on JAX, inspired by MASS
+A modern statistics package based on JAX, inspired by R, tidymodels, stats